ethans333/xfinder-job-search/README.md

 ### Persistent Volumes In K8s

 Storage in pods is ephemeral so kubernetes stores data elsewhere is persistent volumes, a piece of storage in a cluster.

+### Kubernetes

+#### `deployment.yaml`

+A deployment defines how to run your containerized app.
+It configures stuff like:

+- Which docker images to use
+- How many replicas to run
+- What environment variables to use
+- What ports to use/expose
+- How to handle restarts and updates

+#### `service.yaml`

+A service is a persistent endpoint that exposes your pods via a DNS name.
+This is used for load balancing.
+Say for instance you needed to spin up multiple replicas of your service/application, this would be the definition of the entry point for all those replicas, the front door.

+#### `configmap.yaml`

+A config map is used for storing non sensitive key-value pairs.

+#### `secrets.yaml`

+Secrets is similar to the config map, only the stuff being stored is usually sensitive information, they're more specially stored by kubernetes.

+#### `ingress.yaml`

+Ingress is used for configuring how you expose your services to the outside world.
+An ingress controller is required when using this configuration as this is what actually drives the configuration of ingress.

+### NGINX

+A high performance web server that also functions as a:

+- Reverse Proxy
+- Load Balancer
+- HTTP cache
+- Ingress Controller

+#### Reverse Proxy

+A server that sits in front of your backend services and forwards client requests to the appropriate service.

+- Routes multiple services from one domain
+- Hides internal services from the public
+- Distributes traffic across servers